lucaskienast/Regression/README.md

 No model assumptions to validate for SVM.

+## Decision Tree Regression
+Decision Tree is one of the most commonly used, practical approaches for supervised learning.
+It can be used to solve both Regression and Classification tasks with the latter being put more into practical application.
+It is a tree-structured classifier with three types of nodes.
+The Root Node is the initial node which represents the entire sample and may get split further into further nodes.
+The Interior Nodes represent the features of a data set and the branches represent the decision rules.
+Finally, the Leaf Nodes represent the outcome.
+This algorithm is very useful for solving decision-related problems.
+With a particular data point, it is run completely through the entirely tree by answering True/False questions till it reaches the leaf node.
+The final prediction is the average of the value of the dependent variable in that particular leaf node.
+Through multiple iterations, the Tree is able to predict a proper value for the data point.

+Decision trees have an advantage that it is easy to understand, lesser data cleaning is required, non-linearity does not affect the model’s performance and the number of hyper-parameters to be tuned is almost null.
+However, it may have an over-fitting problem, which can be resolved using the Random Forest algorithm.

 ## References

 Abhigyan (2020) Understanding Polynomial Regression.
 Available at: https://medium.com/analytics-vidhya/understanding-polynomial-regression-5ac25b970e18 (Accessed: 25 August 2021)